-They require most meat cooked, in my experience.
+They require meat that is cooked, in our experience.
 In addition, a few healthier dogs can handle a little raw hamburger or raw chicken every day or every other day.

 Why cook the meat?
 The reasons why dogs need cooked meat may be similar to why humans needs cooked, rather than raw meat.
 It is more yang in macrobiotic terms, and it has many fewer bacteria in it.
 Raw meat is hard on the digestive tract of dogs.
 We find that cooked meat is much better.

 The best meat.
 Usually, the best meat for a dog is boneless, skinless chicken thighs.
 Foster Farms brand is good in the Western USA, and some other brands are fine, depending upon where you live.
-I do not recommend Sanderson Farms chicken at this time because they continue to use more antibiotics.
+We do not recommend Sanderson Farms chicken at this time because they continue to use more antibiotics.

-Not quite as good is to cook the chicken conventionally for about 30 minutes, or pressure cook it for about 6 minutes.
+Not quite as good is to cook the chicken conventionally for about 30 minutes, or pressure cook it for about 2.5 to 3 minutes.
 Do not overcook it and do not serve it raw.

 Some, but not all dogs also need the meat of another bird once or even twice a week.
 This can be turkey, duck, quail or pheasant.
 Always cook it well.

 Do not give dogs Cornish game hen or beef.
 Also, do not give dogs organ meat, except once in a while.
 It is too high in toxic metals.